Santanu659/LendingClubCaseStudy/README.md

 ## Acknowledgements

-- This project is being done as a part of the MS course curriculum.
+- This project is being done as a part of the Executive Post Graduation Program.

 ## Contact